A. Jerusalem is loved and protected.

 d.
 You shall also be a crown of glory in the hand of the LORD: Jerusalem will be so special to God that He will regard it as a crown of glory.
 We may be familiar with the idea that we will receive a crown; it is deeper and more wonderful to consider that we will be a crown of glory in the hand of the LORD.

 i.
-Paul uses a similar twist on a familiar idea in Ephesians 1:8, where he says that the believer should understand what are the riches of the glory of His inheritance in the saints.
-The idea is not of our inheritance in the LORD, but in His inheritance in us.
+Paul uses a similar twist on a familiar idea in Ephesians 1:18, where he says that the believer should understand what are the riches of the glory of His inheritance in the saints.
+The idea is not of our inheritance in the LORD, but of His inheritance in us.
 We often have only a superficial understanding of how precious we are to God.

 2. (4-5) The LORD loves Zion as a bridegroom loves a bride.